-From July to September is the best time to visit.
+The best time to visit is from July to September.
 During these months, you’ll be able to take a guided tour through this magical landscape.

 Canada’s oldest national park, Banff National Park, shows off some of the country’s most spectacular mountains, forests, and lakes.

 Luscious green pine forests lay at the foot of the rugged Alberta Rocky Mountains, jagged along the horizon line.